 To Kotsk you have to make the pilgrimage on foot.

-To Kotsk you have to go on foot,
+One needs to go to Kotsk on foot,

-One must get in the habit of going to Kotsk,
+One needs to get in the habit of going to Kotsk,

 Kayn kotsk fort men nisht,